metio/terraform-provider-k8s/docs/data-sources/telemetry_istio_io_telemetry_v1_manifest.md

 Optional:

-- `mode` (String) This determines whether or not to apply the access logging configuration based on the direction of traffic relative to the proxied workload.Valid Options: CLIENT_AND_SERVER, CLIENT, SERVER
+- `mode` (String) This determines whether or not to apply the access logging configuration based on the direction of traffic relative to the proxied workload.
+Valid Options: CLIENT_AND_SERVER, CLIENT, SERVER

 <a id="nestedatt--spec--access_logging--providers"></a>